karmada-io/website/docs/userguide/scheduling/workload-rebalancer.md

 title: Workload Rebalance
 ---

-In general case, after replicas of workloads is scheduled, it will keep the scheduling result inert and the replicas distribution will not change.
-Even if reschedule is triggered by modifying replicas or placement, it will maintain the exist replicas distribution as closely as possible, only making minimal adjustments when necessary, which minimizes disruptions and preserves the balance across clusters.
+In general, once workload replicas are scheduled, the scheduling result remains fixed, and the replica propagation does not change.
+Even if rescheduling is triggered by modifying replicas or placement configuration, the system will try to maintain the existing replica propagation as closely as possible, making only minimal adjustments when necessary.
+This approach minimizes disruptions and preserves balance across clusters.

-However, in some scenarios, users hope to have approach to actively trigger a fresh rescheduling, which disregards the previous assignment entirely and seeks to establish an entirely new replica distribution across clusters.
+However, in some scenarios, users may wish to actively trigger a fresh rescheduling, disregarding the previous propagation entirely to establish a new replica propagation across clusters.

 ## Applicable Scenarios

 ### Scenario 1

-In cluster failover scenario, replicas are distributed in member1 + member2 two clusters, however they would all migrate to member2 cluster if member1 cluster fails.
+In a cluster failover scenario, replicas are propagated across two clusters, member1 and member2.
+If the member1 cluster fails, all replicas would migrate to the member2 cluster.

-As a cluster administrator, I hope the replicas redistribute to two clusters when member1 cluster recovered, so that the resources of the member1 cluster will be re-utilized, also for the sake of high availability.
+As a cluster administrator, I would like the replicas to be repropagated across both clusters when member1 recovers, allowing the resources of the member1 cluster to be re-utilized and enhancing high availability.

 ### Scenario 2

-In application-level failover, low-priority applications may be preempted, resulting in shrinking from multi clusters to single cluster due to cluster resources are in short supply (refer to [Application-level Failover](https://karmada.io/docs/next/userguide/failover/application-failover#why-application-level-failover-is-required)).
+In application-level failover, low-priority applications may be preempted, resulting in shrinking from multi clusters to single cluster due to limited cluster resources (refer to [Application-level Failover](https://karmada.io/docs/next/userguide/failover/application-failover#why-application-level-failover-is-required)).

-As a user, I hope the replicas of low-priority applications can be redistributed to multi clusters when cluster resources are sufficient to ensure the high availability of application.
+As a user, I would like the replicas of low-priority applications to be repropagated across multiple clusters when resources are sufficient, ensuring high availability for the application.

 ### Scenario 3

-In `Aggregated` schedule type, replicas may still distribute across multiple clusters due to resource constraints.
+In the `Aggregated` scheduling type, replicas may still be propagated across multiple clusters due to resource constraints.

-As a user, I hope the replicas to be redistributed in an aggregated strategy when any cluster has sufficient resource to accommodate all replicas, so that the application better meets actual business requirements.
+As a user, I would like the replicas to be propagated in an aggregated strategy when any cluster has sufficient resource to accommodate all replicas, so that the application better meets actual business requirements.

 ### Scenario 4

-In disaster-recovery scenario, replicas migrated from primary cluster to backup cluster when primary cluster failure.
+In a disaster-recovery scenario, replicas migrate from a primary cluster to a backup cluster in the event of a primary cluster failure.

-As a cluster administrator, I hope that replicas can migrate back when cluster restored, so that:
+As a cluster administrator, I would like replicas to migrate back once the primary cluster is restored, so that:

-1. restore to the disaster-recovery mode to ensure the reliability and stability of the cluster federation.
+1. disaster-recovery mode is reestablished, to ensure the reliability and stability of the cluster federation.
-2. save the cost of the backup cluster.
+2. backup cluster costs are reduced.

 ## Feature of WorkloadRebalancer

 ### Reschedule a workload

-Assuming here is deployment named `demo-deploy`, and you want to trigger the rescheduling of it.
-You can just apply following WorkloadRebalancer.
+Assume that you want to trigger the rescheduling of a deployment named `demo-deploy`.
+You can just apply the following WorkloadRebalancer.

 ```yaml
 apiVersion: apps.karmada.io/v1alpha1